Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 If everything works fine with the posting of a cancellation and chargeback, you do not need to monitor the *Cancellations and chargebacks* menu entry.

-## Check cancellations and chargeback transaction
+## Check cancellation and chargeback transaction

 A cancellation and chargeback transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
 To decide whether you can manually void a cancellation and cancellation and chargeback transaction, you need to check its details.
 > [Info] You can only change the status of a chargeback transaction, but not any data.